sashkoristov/DAppMaster-2020W/project/project.md

 ### Rough steps

-* Pull commodity prices to S3
+* Pull commodity prices to the storage
 * Enter them into AWS Forecast
 * Forecast for the coming year for each commodity
 * Create a chart showing the past and future price of all commodities.